 - Before issuing a T4C, the FAR requires to contracting officer to consider certain things;

-- The agency can seek damages from the contractor under RAR termination for cause regulations;
+- The agency can seek damages from the contractor under the regulations;

 - The legal burden to show why the default should be upheld lies on the defaulting contractor;

-- Government’s contribution to the default can be a defense;
+- The government’s contribution to the default can be a defense;

-- Failure to adequately defend the T4D termination may mean that you have to pay the government.
+- Failure to adequately defend the T4D may mean that you have to pay the government.

-When a termination for cause is considered, the Contracting Officer must issue you a written notice and also decide which FAR clause to apply.
+When a default termination is considered, the Contracting Officer must issue you written notice and also decide which clause to apply.
 As mentioned above, he or she must consider the following factors: